rubygems/rubygems.org/CONTRIBUTING.md

 once it’s merged in you’ll get added.
 If not, feel free to bug [qrush](http://github.com/qrush) about it.

-Also, if you’re hacking on Gemcutter, hop in `#rubygems` on `irc.freenode.net`!
+Also, if you’re hacking on RubyGems.org, hop in `#rubygems` on `irc.freenode.net`!
 Chances are someone else will be around to answer questions or bounce ideas off of.